databrary/policies/agreement-annex-III.md

 satisfies the provisions of GDPR and for abiding by other provisions of GDPR.

-Databrary does not typically store information that links a person\'s identity to specific files unless there is a separate agreement between the Authorized Investigator, the Institution, and Databrary to store this type of data.
+Databrary does not typically store information that links a person's identity to specific files unless there is a separate agreement between the Authorized Investigator, the Institution, and Databrary to store this type of data.
 Therefore, if a research participant requests a copy